Prithiviraj2503/Website-clone/README.md

 # Website-clone

 while am learning Webdesigning I found that practice makes everything perect.
-So thet I choosed an E-commerce website and cloned that website by only using HTML & CSS
+So that I choosed an E-commerce website and cloned that website by only using HTML & CSS